 Rifle moderators explained

 Moderators are now commonplace on stalking rifles, and for good reason, too.
-But it is important to consider carefully which will best suit your rifle and the type of shooting you do, as Holland & Holland's Steve Rawsthorne explains.
+But it is important to consider carefully which will best suit your rifle and the type of shooting you do, says Steve Rawsthorne.

 Twenty years ago it would have been unusual to see someone with a moderator on their rifle.
 Today it is more unusual to see someone without one on their pride and joy.
 Indeed, if you are stalking commercially, many estates and stalkers will not take you out without a moderator – health and safety being what it is, they are worried about being sued by an employee for hearing damage.